Yakifo/amqtt/docs/custom_plugins.md

-In addition to receiving any of the event callbacks, a plugin which subclasses from `BaseAuthPlugin` is used by the aMQTT `Broker` to determine if a connection from a client is allowed by implementing the `authenticate` method and returning `True` if the session is allowed or `False` otherwise.
+In addition to receiving any of the event callbacks, a plugin which subclasses from `BaseAuthPlugin` is used by the aMQTT `Broker` to determine if a connection from a client is allowed by implementing the `authenticate` method and returning:
+- `True` if the session is allowed
+- `False` if not allowed
+- `None` if plugin can't determine authentication

+If there are multiple authentication plugins:
+- at least one plugin must return `True` to allow access
+- `False` from any plugin will deny access (i.e. all plugins must return `True` to allow access)
+- `None` gets ignored from the determination

 ::: amqtt.plugins.base.BaseAuthPlugin

 ## Topic Filter Plugins

-In addition to receiving any of the event callbacks, a plugin which is subclassed from `BaseTopicPlugin` is used by the aMQTT `Broker` to determine if a connected client can send (PUBLISH) or receive (SUBSCRIBE) messages to a particular topic by implementing the `topic_filtering` method and returning `True` if allowed or `False` otherwise.
+In addition to receiving any of the event callbacks, a plugin which is subclassed from `BaseTopicPlugin` is used by the aMQTT `Broker` to determine if a connected client can send (PUBLISH), receive (RECEIVE) and/or subscribe (SUBSCRIBE) messages to a particular topic by implementing the `topic_filtering` method and returning:
+- `True` if topic is allowed
+- `False` if not allowed
+- `None` will be ignored

+If there are multiple topic plugins:
+- at least one plugin must return `True` to allow access
+- `False` from any plugin will deny access (i.e. all plugins must return `True` to allow access)
+- `None` will be ignored

 ::: amqtt.plugins.base.BaseTopicPlugin